biglovisa/creact/README.md

 If we use the skill id and pass it as an argument to `this.props.handleDelete()` we can easily filter the correct skill out by filtering out the skill with a matching id.

-Let's use our dear friend `bind()` - the first argument in `bind()` is the value to be passed as the `this` value when the function is executed and consecutive arguments will be passed to the bound function as arguments.
+Let's use our friend `bind()` - the first argument in `bind()` is the value to be passed as the `this` value when the function is executed and consecutive arguments will be passed to the bound function as arguments.

 <br>